 “I mean…I don’t see why I can’t feel better and stay the way I am.”

 We are bombarded by so many mixed messages about weight and health.
-It’s a predominantly taught rule that lower body weight and good health are synonymous, and many health professionals will use weight or body mass as a measure of health.
+It’s a predominantly taught rule that lower body weight and good health are synonymous.
+And many health professionals will use weight or body mass as a measure of health.
 While the pressures to be thin have shifted to some degree in recent years, there are still stigmas that being heavier implies a lack of care for one’s health.
-The difficulty here is that this leads to making weight a primary—if not the primary—goal, and time and time again, I witness women whose health is inadvertently sacrificed for the pursuit of that goal.
+The difficulty here is that this leads to making weight a primary—if not the primary—goal.
+Time and time again, I witness women whose health is inadvertently sacrificed for the pursuit of that goal.

-So, if asked to choose between weight and health, many of us would struggle to separate the two and truly choose health as the priority.
+So, if asked to choose between weight and health, many of us would struggle to separate the two.
+We would have a hard time truly choosing health as the priority.

-I did what I thought was right—what I was taught was right—and I was not only praised for my efforts, but was also told to “keep going” when I wasn’t seeing the results I expected.
-Even today, while weight is no longer at the forefront of my mind or my goals, those all-too familiar feelings of weight—or cellulite or any other so-called “imperfection” about my body—will periodically resurface and I have to fight to recenter myself with the truth.
+I did what I thought was right—what I was taught was right.
+And I was not only praised for my efforts, but was also told to “keep going” when I wasn’t seeing the results I expected.
+Even today, while weight is no longer at the forefront of my mind, those all-too familiar feelings of weight—or cellulite or any other so-called “imperfection” about my body—will periodically resurface.
+I have to fight to recenter myself with the truth.

 The truth is this: Weight is not the determinant of my health or my worth.
 And that truth is one I wish every woman knew and understood.

-Whether we are told we need to cut back on calories, are complimented for losing five pounds, or observe how someone else appears to feel after losing weight, these lessons lead to beliefs that become so deeply ingrained in us that it can be hard to break free from the misconceptions.
+Maybe we are told we need to cut back on calories, or we’re complimented for losing five pounds, or we see how someone else appears to feel after losing weight.
+These lessons lead to beliefs that become so deeply ingrained in us that it can be hard to break free from the misconceptions.

 But break free, we must.